 Combat is periods of actual fighting.
-(Before antibiotics, many more soldiers died of infected wounds than were killed during active combat.)
+(Before antibiotics, more soldiers died of infected wounds than during active combat.)

-A revolution is a struggle between large groups (often those who have been powerless trying to seize power from the current dominant class) that leads to a major change in government and society.
+A revolution is a struggle between large groups that leads to a major change in government and society.
+(Often those who have been powerless are trying to take power away from the current dominant class.)

 A civil war is a war between two (or more) groups within one nation.
 (In the United States, people in the north talk about the civil war in the U.S. between 1861 and 1865.
-In the past many Southerners objected to that term, because they felt the Confederate states had left the Union and were no longer part of one nation.
+In the past, many Southerners objected to that term.
+They felt the Confederate states had left the Union and were no longer part of one nation.)

-A coup d’état is the act of overthrowing a government and taking control of it, often by the military or a small group of conspirators
+A coup d’état is a government overthrow, often by the military or a small group of conspirators

 To fortify something (a vb.) is to make it strong.
-Forts are buildings with strong walls to guard important places (like rivers, beaches, mountain passes, or other key entry points) from attack.
-Fortifications are any protective walls, trenches (ditches to hide in), forts, etc. built for protection.
+Forts are buildings with strong walls.
+They protect important places against attack.
+(Examples are river crossings, harbors, mountain passes, or other key entry points.)
+Fortifications are any structures built for protection.
+They include walls, trenches (ditches to hide in), forts, etc.

-To guard (a verb: vb.) is to watch over and protect someone or something, and a guard (n.) is the person who does that.
-A sentry is a military guard keeping watch and preventing enemies from entering a camp, fort, or other place.
+To guard (a verb: vb.) is to watch over and protect someone or something.
+A guard (n.) is the person who does that.
+A sentry is a military guard keeping watch to prevent enemies from entering a camp, fort, etc.

-To retreat (n. or vb.) is to withdraw from (leave) an area in an orderly way, usually after a battle is lost, trying to prevent further losses
+To retreat (n. or vb.) is to withdraw from (leave) an area in an orderly way.
+Soldiers often retreat after losing a battle to prevent further losses

 An attack is violent aggression against a person or country.
 (The verb is to attack.)

-An invasion is when attackers enter the territory of their enemy, often with the intention of taking it over.
+An invasion is when attackers enter the territory of their enemy to take control of it.
 (To invade is the verb.)

 An invading army can besiege (vb.) a fortified city by surrounding it and trying to cut off its supplies.
-The intention of a siege (the noun) is to starve the residents into surrender, or weaken them enough that it will be possible to overcome their defenses and capture the city.
+The intention of a siege (the noun) is to weaken the residents enough to overcome their defenses and capture the city.

 A naval blockade (n. or vb.) is similar: ships prevent necessary supplies from reaching a city or country.
-It can be very effective in countries that depend on trade for much of their food and other basic needs, as well as weapons and income to keep fighting.
-During the American Civil War a blockade of the South cut off needed supplies as well as income, because the South had specialized in producing cotton for export rather than diversifying their economy to produce the weapons, equipment, and food they needed to get by on their own.
+It can be very effective in countries that depend on trade for food and other basic needs, or for weapons and income to keep fighting.
+During the American Civil War, a blockade of the South cut off needed supplies as well as income.
+The South had specialized in producing cotton for export rather than diversifying its economy.
+So it did not produce the weapons, equipment, and in some parts food needed to get by on its own.

 To capture (usually vb.) people or cities is take control of them.

 An ambush (n. or vb.) is a trap planned to capture or destroy enemy troops.
-Usually the side that plans the ambush hides most of their troops and makes it appear that their enemies can get an easy victory in a place.
-Once their enemies have attacked their position, the hidden troops come out and overwhelm the enemy forces.
+The side planning the ambush hides most of their troops so that their enemies expect an easy victory.
+When their enemies attack, the hidden troops come out and overwhelm the enemy forces.